 “Lifestyle creep” refers to people spending more as they earn more.
 It may feel like you’re running on a hamster wheel, working long hours at an intense job and yet continuing to live paycheck to paycheck.
 When you receive a raise or bonus, immediately save 50% to a retirement or wealth-building account.
 And spend the other 50% on anything you want EXCEPT on anything that creates a bill.
 It’s okay to spend the 50% on a fully-paid car; it’s not okay to spend it on a car down payment, which will generate loan payments.
 Credit for the 50/50 Rule goes to Melissa Tosetti of The Savvy Life.

-Jane Yoo, CFP®, MBA, is an Oakland, CA fee-only financial planner.
+Jane Yoo, CFP®, MBA, is an Oakland, CA fee-only financial advisor.
 Jane Financial provides comprehensive financial planning and investment management to Superstar Women in Tech who need help with their stock options and RSUs.
 The typical Jane Financial client is a high-performing Gen X or Millennial woman whose company has an imminent or recent IPO.
 Jane Yoo serves the wider Bay Area, including San Francisco, San Jose, and Berkeley.
 As a fee-only, fiduciary, and independent financial advisor, Jane Yoo is never paid a commission of any kind, and has a legal obligation to provide unbiased and trustworthy financial advice.